Cosegregation: Usage

-In genetics, Cosegregation is best suited for cases where multiple factors' interactions are under consideration.
-It can show how different factors are linked and highlight their interactions and connections.
-For example, if a genetic disorder was identified as related to a certain gene, but is not always present when that gene is, then a cosegregation analysis could help identify other genes that interact with the suspect gene more often than normal.
-This could lead researchers to discover the combination of genes that manifest the genetic disorder.
+Overview

+In genetics, cosegregation analysis is used to examine how multiple genetic factors are inherited together and how their interactions contribute to biological traits or conditions.
+Cosegregation is particularly useful in cases where a single gene does not completely explain the presence of a specific trait.
+By detecting patterns where genetic variants occur together, researchers can identify relationships between certain genes and analyze combinations of factors and how they influence outcomes.
+One example of this would be looking at a disorder that is associated with a particular gene, but is not consistently observed in those who carry that gene, cosegregation analysis can identify addition interacting genes that may contribute to the condition.

+Cancer Research

 Cosegregation is being actively used in medical fields like cancer research.
-It can highlight the strongest connections between genes in cases where cancer develops.
-This is useful because there often isn't a single gene causing cancer.
-Rather, cancer can be caused by a multitude of gene combinations.
-Cosegregation helps to show links between genes that could be forming these combinations.
+Many forms of cancer are not caused by a single mutation or gene, but rather a combination of multiple changes that disrupt normal processes.
+By using cosegregation analysis, researcher can use it to highlight the strongest connections between genes in cases where cancer develops.
+This approach helps to show complex and in-depth relationships and interactions between genes to further research into diagnosis and treatment of specific cancer types.

+Heatmap displaying the cosegregation and linkage of 81 windows within a mouse genome.

+Computational Biology

+Cosegregation analysis is used widely in computational biology to study relationships between regions of a genome and to quantify patterns of genomic association.
+In this area of study, genomic loci or windows are analyzed to observe how frequently they are detected together in a sample.
+Detection frequencies are used to calculate cosegregation values which can then be normalized to show the strength of each connection.

 Examples of using cosegregation in genetics

 An example of an application using cosegregation would be finding the normalized linkage disequilibrium (NLD) between two loci.
 Given a 2D dataset (row = genomic window slice, column = nuclear profile (NP)) a "1" was displayed if an NP existed in a window or a "0" otherwise.
 From this data, the NLD could be found using the base $linkage$ disequilibrium and its theorized maximum ($dmax$).
 The amount of NPs present in loci (genomic windows) $A$ and $B$, is then used to find the $detection frequencies$, $f_A$ and $f_B$ and the co-segregation which is, $f_{AB}$.
 After the NLD is found between two loci, it was then placed into another dataset to be visualized and then analyzed to determine how interconnected a loci is.

 This example was executed using python for computation and visualization of the given data and results and in finding the NLD.
 Using the NLD further analysis can be done to place the windows into "communities".
 To showcase this a graph to the right will show the community of one of the windows with the highest centrality which uses the average of the window's NLDs.